top of page

 Action

-• Through grassroots partner organizations, CMFI is currently working in districts with a high prevalence of child marriage, targeting awareness generation through sensitisation and legal action to stop child marriage in 31,150 villages.
+• Through grassroots partner organizations, the campaign is currently working in districts with a high prevalence of child marriage, targeting awareness generation through sensitisation and legal action to stop child marriage in 50,000 villages.

 • The campaign prevents child marriage at the community level through awareness and empowerment programs, and by directly stopping planned child marriages.
 At state and national levels, it advocates for stronger institutions, better infrastructure, free education up to grade 12 or age 18, increased social protection, and robust enforcement of existing laws.